yixuantt/FinEntity/readme.md

 # FinEntity

-Please note that some hyper-parameters may affect the performance, which can vary among different tasks/environments/software/hardware/random seeds, and thus careful tunning is required.
+Please note that some hyper-parameters may affect the performance, which can vary among different tasks/environments/software/hardware; thus, careful tunning is required.

 ## Instruction
 In the financial domain, conducting entity-level sentiment analysis is crucial for accurately assessing the sentiment directed toward a specific financial entity.
 To our knowledge, no publicly available dataset currently exists for this purpose.
 In this work, we introduce an entity-level sentiment classification dataset, called \textbf{FinEntity}, that annotates sentiment (positive, neutral, and negative) of individual financial entities in financial news.
 The dataset construction process is well-documented in the paper.